 Next, there’s a black teacher shortage.
 The pandemic of black children not being taught by black male and female teachers has been damaging to the race at the macro level for decades; moreover, black teachers, who were taught by subconsciously racist teachers, continue to pass down diabolical ideologies on subjects that do nothing to empower black youth.
 Instead, the information presented only damages black youth because they are taught who the masters of society are.
 Unfortunately, integration created this highway to the psychological deprivation of Black youth.

-Language is a powerful tool that Black America must learn to master in order to awaken and escape from the jaws of latency; hence, a black intellectual renaissance is needed for Black youth and Black America, as a whole.
-A period of great awakening of self, whereby, an inner focus brings about social-economic structural changes that render prosperity.
-An era where the psychological and social-economic damage, caused by the dominate culture, goes into remission.
+Language is a powerful tool that Black Americans must learn to master in order to awaken and escape from the jaws of latency; hence, a black intellectual renaissance is needed for Black youth and Black America as a whole.
+A period of great awakening of self, whereby an inner focus brings about social-economic structural changes that render prosperity.
+An era where the psychological and social-economic damage caused by the dominant culture goes into remission.

-After careful study, it appears the only solution for the African Diaspora decedents living in America is to revert back to a time when de jure segregation forced Black Americans to be selfishly independent from certain aspects of the hegemonic culture.
-Black Americans have reached such eras of success in their past; although, they occurred in pockets.
-The Black Wall Street in Tulsa, Oklahoma achieved such successes prior to the ending of Jim Crow and the heyday of the 1960s.
+After careful study, it appears the only solution for the African Diaspora descendants living in America is to revert back to a time when de jure segregation forced Black Americans to be selfishly independent of certain aspects of the hegemonic culture.
+Black Americans have reached such eras of success in the past, although they occurred in pockets.
+The Black Wall Street in Tulsa, Oklahoma, achieved such successes prior to the ending of Jim Crow and the heyday of the 1960s.

-Needless-to-say, the formula for what created the Black Wall Street are long and gone and will most likely never be achieved again due to the systemic impacts of white hegemony.
+Needless to say, the formula for what created Black Wall Street is long and gone and will most likely never be achieved again due to the systemic impacts of white hegemony.
 However, with the help of socially conscience and socially understanding human beings from all ethnic groups, the pandemic of black poverty and latency can come to an end.

-The responsibility remains in the hands of Black America to heal its-self psychologically and economically.
-The white community’s responsibility is to call out one another when visible racism is present and when subconscious racism can be detected, whether their is a black person present or not.
-Only then can we eradicated the pandemics that continue to pledge America’s Black community and can essentially make their own bootstraps and climb the economic social ladder to success.
+The responsibility remains in the hands of Black America to heal itself psychologically and economically.
+The white community’s responsibility is to call out one another when visible racism is present and when subconscious racism can be detected, whether there is a black person present or not.
+Only then can we eradicate the pandemics that continue to pledge America’s Black community and can essentially make their own bootstraps and climb the economic and social ladder to success.